 Kopitiam usually opens up super early in the morning.
 As early as 5 am I remembered.
 I love the atmosphere at 5 am at my little hometown where I grew up.
 The streets were still not jam-packed with traffic and unruly drivers.
 The air was so much cooler.
 You saw people started unloading things off the trucks, setting up tents, getting ready to sell their things at the open wet market.
 My parents often told me that the best time to get ingredients was this time of the day!
 I can see why!

-Walked into a kopitiam and I saw hot water was boiling and the beautiful smoke (that I’m currently obsessed with capturing in photos) vaporing into the air.
-The scene of coffee/tea pulling has always fascinated me since then.
 It’s usually about 6 am when I went to kopitiam with my dad when I didn’t have school.
-Sleepy head I was but I love going to kopitiam with him.
-He would order me soft-boiled eggs, kaya toast, and hot tea with condensed milk.
-The soft-boiled eggs always accompanied by white pepper powder and few drops of soy sauce.
+Sleepyhead I was but I love going to kopitiam with him.
+He would order me half-boiled eggs, kaya toast, and hot tea with condensed milk.
+The half-boiled eggs always accompanied by white pepper powder and few drops of soy sauce.
 I can tell you, it’s one of my most favorite memories with him.
 One that makes me smile and tear up at the same time.
 I miss you dad!
 This post is definitely for you 🙂 A childish thought “Do they have Kopitiam in heaven?”

 Breaking that yolk with a spoon and scooping it into my mouth was the highlight of the whole experience for me!
 I don’t eat it with any other peppers! only white pepper powder!!
 It’s never the same without it.

-- 2 large chicken eggs (about 58 gr each)-see notes below room temperature
+- 4 eggs large chicken eggs (about 58 gr each)

 - 2 cups rolling-boiled hot water